MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-profile-synchronization-by-using-sharepoint-active-directory-import.md

 You must be a member of the Farm Administrators group to perform the procedures in this article.
 You also need domain credentials with synchronization permissions in order to configure the connection.

 > [!NOTE]
-> MIM is an external provider only available in SharePoint Server 2016.
+> MIM is an external provider only available in SharePoint Server 2016 and SharePoint Server 2019.

 ## Situations unsupported by AD import